 ENGL 2933 World Literature from 1600

-This course will examine the intrinsic creative elements of game design and provide students with the crucial skills required for designing their own original games for the retail market.
+This course will examine the intrinsic creative elements of writing for entertainment, including, but not limited to, game design, genre writing, graphic novels, and storyboarding, in order to provide students with the crucial skills required for designing their own original games and stories for the mass market.
 Prerequisite: ENGL 1213.
 Highly recommended: ENGL 2023.

 ENGL 3113 Advanced Technical Writing